Snehitreddy66/Snehitreddy66/README.md

 -  PGDM 2nd year in Artificial intelligence & Machine learning as Major specialization and Marketing as Minor Specialization.

-- 💞️ I’ve recently done my internship as Data Analyst at CaratRED Technologies.
+- 💞️ I have recently done my internship as Data Analyst at CaratRED Technologies.

 -  Words that describes me